-Join Diana Weynand for an in-depth discussion in this video Understanding what makes a good documentary, part of Documentary Editing with Final Cut Pro X v10.1.x.
+Join Diana Weynand for an in-depth discussion in this video Understanding what makes a good documentary, part of Final Cut Pro X v10.1.x: Documentary Editing.

 - Creating a good documentary can be fascinating work because of the endless subjects and topics on which you can focus your camera.
 But it's important to define your intent from the beginning, so the plot of your documentary can develop clearly and achieve your goal effectively.
 In this course, you will begin at the editing stage using footage that's already been shot.
 Before diving into that project, let's step back and examine.
 What makes a good documentary?
 All documentaries, like fictional stories, begin with an idea.